December 20, 2012

 Abdoogh Khiar

-Yogurt is a staple in Persian cuisine and it's usually served either plain or as mast o khiar, a healthy side dish for most meals, or as doogh, our favorite yogurt drink.
-You most likely already have the main ingredients either in your refrigerator, cupboards or right on your kitchen table and what makes it easy is that the exact measurement of the ingredients is not really necessary.
+Yogurt is a staple in Persian cuisine, and it's usually served either plain or as mast o khiar, a healthy side dish for most meals, or as doogh, our favorite yogurt drink.
+You most likely already have the main ingredients either in your refrigerator, cupboards or right on your kitchen table, and what makes it easy is that the exact measurement of the ingredients is not really necessary.
 I posted this recipe a long time ago as just mast o sabzi without making it into a cold soup.
 This is more or less the same recipe with some minor changes.
 For this recipe, it's best to use mast-e kiseh (thick yogurt) for a creamier soup.
 To that, you can either add cold water or ice cubes.
 Make sure not to make it too watery.
-Also, if you happen to have any leftover dried flatbread, cut them into pieces and add to the soup a few minutes before serving.
-This way the bread won't be too mushy and would still have some chew.
+Also, if you happen to have any leftover dried flatbread, cut it into pieces and add it to the soup a few minutes before serving.
+This way, the bread won't be too mushy and will still have some chew.
 You can add dried herbs to the cold soup if fresh ones are not available.

 Abdoogh Khiar

-2 cups plain thick yogurt
+-2 cups plain yogurt

-4 small Persian seedless cucumbers, peeled and cut into small pieces
+-4 small Persian seedless cucumbers, peeled and cut into small pieces

-3 medium-sized radishes, finely chopped
+-3 medium-sized radishes, finely chopped

-1 small bunch of fresh chives, chopped
+-1 small bunch of fresh chives, chopped

-1 small bunch of fresh mint, chopped
+-1 small bunch of fresh mint, chopped

-1 small bunch of fresh basil, chopped
+-1 small bunch of fresh basil, chopped

-1 small bunch of fresh tarragon, chopped
+-1 small bunch of fresh tarragon, chopped

-A few sprigs of fresh dill, chopped
+-A few sprigs of fresh dill, chopped

-1/2 cup of walnuts, roughly chopped
+-1/2 cup of walnuts, roughly chopped

-1 teaspoon dried rose petals
+-1 teaspoon dried rose petals

-Dried or toasted flatbread
+-Dried or toasted flatbread

-Coldwater or ice cubes
+-Coldwater and ice cubes

-2. Add the chopped cucumbers, radishes, chives, mint, basil, tarragon, savory, dill, raisins, and walnuts, mix well.
+2. Add the chopped cucumbers, radishes, chives, mint, basil, tarragon, dill, raisins, and walnuts, mix well.
 Add salt and pepper to taste.
 Refrigerate for a couple of hours.

 To serve, ladle abdoogh khiar into a large serving bowl or individual bowls and garnish with dried rose petals.